michel-victor/backend_test/README.md

 > * You can find the test data generation in the [seed](https://github.com/michel-victor/backend_test/blob/main/db/seeds.rb) file.
 > * The [Faker](https://github.com/faker-ruby/faker) gem has been used to generate fake data.

-### Get the appication up and running in development enviroment
+### Get the application up and running in development environment

 `rails s`